 FID Template Documentation for AFIS Airfields sponsored by Custom Chess Company

-The project will create a set of product agnostic FID template documentation providing suitable guidance and Acceptable Means of Compliance to reduce the burden on AFIS units, whilst also providing some common standards to the documentation that will improve the efficiency of the CAA’s approval process and encourage common standards across industry.
+The project created a set of product agnostic Flight Information Display (FID) template documentation providing suitable guidance and Acceptable Means of Compliance to reduce the burden on Aerodrome Flight Information Service (AFIS) units, whilst also providing some common standards to the documentation that will improve the efficiency of the CAA’s approval process and encourage common standards across industry.

 Trial of ADS-B Obstruction Beacons on 978Mhz UAT sponsored by uAvionix